jamespmernin/Rails-Ninja/README.md

 ## Models

-Next you need to create your first 2 models.
-Remember, the format is `rails g model Model_Name column_name:data_type etc...`.
-Our Dojo model will have two columns, "name", which we'll leave as the default string, and "motto" which we'll set as "text":
+First, we need to create your first 2 models.
+Remember, the format is `rails g model <Model_Name> column_name:data_type ...`.

+Our Dojo model will have two columns– "name", which we'll leave as the default string, and "motto" which we'll set as "text".

-- `rails g model Dojo name motto:text`
+> `rails g model Dojo name motto:text`

-Our Sensei model will have "name" and "image_url" as strings, "wise_quote" as text, and it will reference the id of a dojo:
+Our Sensei model will have "name" and "image_url" as strings, "wise_quote" as text, and it will reference the id of a dojo.

-- `rails g model Sensei name image_url wise_quote:text dojo:references`
+> `rails g model Sensei name image_url wise_quote:text dojo:references`

-If you think you've made a mistake you can always destroy your model by `rails destroy model <model_name>`.
-Please make sure that you do any changes before migration.
+If you think you've made a mistake, you can always destroy your model. **Make sure that you do all of your necessary changes before migration.

+> `rails destroy model <Model_Name>`.

-Double check your migration files to make sure you didn't have any typos.
-If you did, fix them now.
-Then, go to your terminal and write:
+Now, **double check your migration files to make sure you didn't have any typos**.
+If you did, fix them.
+Then, run your migration.

-- `rails db:migrate`
+> `rails db:migrate`

-Next, go to your `app/models` folder and:
+Finally, go to your `app/models` folder and:
 - in `dojo.rb` add `has_many :senseis, dependent: :destroy`
 - in `sensei.rb` make sure that `belongs_to :dojo` is there

 Great!
 Now we'll need some data to see if everything is working the way we think.

 ## Seed Data

-Next, go to your `/db` folder and add the [seed data](./seed.rd) to your `seed.rb` file.
+To get some data to work with, let's seed the database.
+Go to your `/db` folder and add the [seed data](./seed.rd) to your `seed.rb` file. **Do not uncomment the Student instances yet, since we haven't created the Student model.** Once done, run your seed file.

-Then run `rails db:seed`
+> `rails db:seed`

-**Don't uncomment and run the Student instances since you haven't created Student model yet.**

 Let's use the console and Active Record to explore our data.
-In the terminal type `rails c` to open up the console so we can check our app's database, and using Active Record, check the following:
+In the terminal type `rails c` to open the console, and using Active Record, check the following:

   - `Dojo.all`
   - `Sensei.all`
   - `Dojo.find(1).senseis`